-- 3.26 Worcestershire Internal Audit Shared Service Internal Audit activity is organisationally independent.
-Internal Audit reports to the s151 Officer but has a direct and unrestricted access to senior management and the Chair of the Audit, Standards and Governance Committee. - 3.27 Further quality control measures embedded in the service include individual audit reviews and regular Client Officer feedback.
+- 2.19 Worcestershire Internal Audit Shared Service activity is organisationally independent.
+Internal Audit reports to the s151 Officer but has a direct and unrestricted access to senior management and the Chair of the Audit, Governance and Standards Committee. - 2.20 Further quality control measures embedded in the service include individual audit reviews and regular Client Officer feedback.
 Staff work to a given methodology and have access to the internal audit reference material and Charter which have been updated to reflect the requirements of the standards.
 The Charter is included as part of this report at Appendix 4.
-Where WIASS provided assistance with the preparation of areas of work such as risk management there were clear safeguards in place to ensure independence was not compromised.
-Safeguards include review within the audit service by an independent person to those who have completed the work as well as independent scrutiny by the Executive Director of Resources.
-Audit Committee can also challenge the reported findings and the minutes would record this. - 3.28 The Client Officer Group which is the management board for the Service is made up of partner s151 Officers.
+Where WIASS assisted with the preparation of areas of work such as risk management there were clear safeguards in place to ensure independence was not compromised.
+Safeguards include review within the audit service by an independent person to those who have completed the work as well as independent scrutiny by the Executive Director of Finance and Resource (s151 Officer).
+Audit Committee can also challenge the reported findings and the minutes would record this. - 2.21 The Client Officer Group which is the management board for the Service is made up of partner s151 Officers.
 They meet on a regular basis and consider the performance of the Shared Service including progress against the Service Plan as well as actively promoting the continuous improvement of the Service.
-Further improvement has been identified through the self assessment process which was carried out in August 2020 and a quality assurance improvement plan (QAIP) was formulated with implementation commencing during the year.
+Further improvement was identified through the self assessment process which was carried out in August 2020 and a quality assurance improvement plan (QAIP) was formulated.
+All actions were complete by the end of 2021/22.
 This is reported for information at Appendix 5.